adrianblakey/adrianblakey/README.md

   Your email address (if it's different form the one you're send this from)
   Your shipping address.
   The part(s) you'd like to order, and the quantity.
+  Your shipping preference.
+The parts usually fit in a Royal Mail "large letter".
+Special delivery is £7.35, first is £2.10 to give you an idea.

 ### The Process